alexdchiu/pirates-booty/plan.md

 - clarification - how do we structure database / tables? do we start with django? do they want us to start with SQL?

+(docs/wiresframes - is a directory that will contain any images that are used for the ghi file)